scrapy/scrapy/docs/topics/spiders.rst

        This is the class method used by Scrapy to create your spiders.

-       You probably won't need to override this directly, since the default implementation acts as a proxy to the :meth:`__init__` method, calling it with the given arguments `args` and named arguments `kwargs`.
+       You probably won't need to override this directly because the default implementation acts as a proxy to the :meth:`__init__` method, calling it with the given arguments `args` and named arguments `kwargs`.

-       Nonetheless, this method sets the :attr:`crawler` and :attr:`settings` attributes in the new instance, so they can be accessed later inside the spider's code.
+       Nonetheless, this method sets the :attr:`crawler` and :attr:`settings` attributes in the new instance so they can be accessed later inside the spider's code.

        :param crawler: crawler to which the spider will be bound